Extracting Dynamical Models from Data: FJet Approach

 \subsection{Methodology}

 There are several steps to the FJet approach, which are now discussed.

 {\bf Step 1}--{\em Create smooth fits to raw data}.
 The first step is taking the data provided on a system and putting it into a form usable by the FJet approach.
-Note that it isn't necessary to have the data appear as a time series; the times can be sampled randomly.
+Note that the data may appear as a time series (i.e., trajectory data) or it may be obtained by random sampling.
 Also, in order to obtain derivative information \cite{Knowles-2014,Letellier-2009,Wiener-1950} a local fit to this data is first done, and derivatives are computed with respect to that.
 However, in the examples to be shown, the update and derivative information is derived from synthetic data, obviating this step.

-{\bf Step 2}--{\em Collect data for updates}.
+{\bf Step 2}--{\em Data for updates}.
 The second step is to use the smooth fits created in step \#1 to obtain values for changes in $u$, $\dot{u}$ over a fixed time step $\epsilon$.
 In the case of a $2$nd-order ODE, they are simply defined as

 At this point the data is in the form $(X,Y)$, which for a $2$nd-order autonomous ODE would appear as $(u, \dot{u}, \Delta u, \Delta\dot{u})$ for each time $t$.
 Also, note that for an $n$th-order ODE, the set of response variables would include up to $\Delta u^{ (n-1) }$.